DataBiosphere/azul/README.md

 deployments do not require this step.

 Create an S3 bucket for shared Terraform and Chalice state.
-That bucket should have versioning enabled abd must not be publicly accessible since Terraform state may include secrets.
+That bucket should have versioning enabled and must not be publicly accessible since Terraform state may include secrets.
 The name of that bucket is configured in the `AZUL_TERRAFORM_BACKEND_BUCKET` environment variable.